 What do you think when you hear the phrase “solar storm”?
 Does it seem like something out of a science-fiction movie or television show, or maybe your favorite book series?
 While it sounds like something that simply can’t be real, the truth might surprise you, and not in a good way.
 In fact, the concept of having a solar storm hit earth is all too real.
 Not only that, but they happen more often than you think.

-The good news is that many solar storms, or geomagnetic storms, either never reach us here on Earth or are too weak to impact us.
+The good news is that many solar storms, or geomagnetic disturbances, either never reach us here on Earth or are too weak to impact us.
 However, that isn’t always the case.
 There are instances of solar storms causing problems around the world several times in not-so-distant history, and as these events have occurred in the past, they can also happen again in the future.

 So what exactly happens if a solar storm hits Earth, one that’s powerful enough to affect us?
 Are we prepared to weather such a storm and come out the other side?
 Is there even anything we can do to prepare ourselves for what many scientists believe is likely inevitable?
 Let’s look at some answers.